Skyb0rg007/doit4me/README.md

     Programming is hard.
     Do you want someone else to solve your problem? [y/n]y

-The code then outputs the following:
+The code then outputs the following markdown:

 #####################